Search Results for

 Examples

-Example 1: Imagine you are implementing a “Delete object” workflow that has two activities in the following order:
+A "Delete object" workflow has two activities in sequence:

-1. Form activity: show a confirmation message.
-The user’s decision is recorded in the variable “agreed”.
+1. Form activity — shows a confirmation message and records the user's decision in the variable agreed.

-2. Scripted activity: delete the data object if the user agrees.
+2. Scripted activity — deletes the data object if the user agreed.

 @ctx.Get<bool>("agreed")